YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/snr-rsl/README.md

 * <todo: consider, ocean system corollery to atmopherice aerosol measurements in water column and interaction with atmosphere and mixing >
 * <todo: consider, find EU Copernicus studies on atmospheric chemisty effects on human health, longevity of substances, >
 * <todo: consider, find JP KR IN AU NZ and so on studies on atmospheric chemisty effects on human health, longevity of substances, >
-* <todo: consider, package nameing org.agw.een.rsl or org.agw.een.snr.rsl or org.agw.een.snr ?  >
-* <todo: consider, creating a (cpa) project directory structure for C/C++ code as Sparkfund and Bosch examples are in C/C++, create a seperate docs folder for BMV080 and sparkfun board info, >
+* <todo: consider, create a seperate docs folder for BMV080 and sparkfun board info, >

 DONE
 * <done: intent to commit>
 * <done: consider, Bosch, BMV080, Air Quality, sensor, looks like a good candidate, cost circa: bare sensor £43, brakout board £63?, acquired, >
+* <done: consider, creating a (cpa) project directory structure for C/C++ code as Sparkfund and Bosch examples are in C/C++, >
+* <done: consider, package nameing org.agw.een.rsl or org.agw.een.snr.rsl or org.agw.een.snr ? settled on org.agw.een.snr.rsl for now, but this may change in future >

 ## Libs